Is being in an area that’s growing quickly a good thing or a bad thing?

 After getting knee deep in the Census’s American Community Survey, we emerged with this set of cities in the Lone Star State that have people climbing over each other to get in.

-If you happen to be a resident of Selma, you’re probably not too surprised to find it on our list.
+If you happen to be a resident of Fulshear, you’re probably not too surprised to find it on our list.

 If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
 We’ll tell you what makes each of these 10 places in Texas are growing like weeds–but first, a bit about our methodology.

-How We Measured The Fastest Growing Cities In Lone Star State
+How We Measured The Fastest Growing Cities In the Lone Star State for 2019

 - Population in 2010